Here's How To See The 'Ring Of Fire' Solar Eclipse In Michigan Thursday

 The Detroit Free Press reports by poking a hole in a piece of paper or cardstock with a pin, you can project the sun onto the ground and view its shape.
 Eclipse glasses left over from the 2017 solar eclipse are also safe to use.

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Sheriff's Office: Driver Plows Through Cemetery Fence, Hits 12 Headstones
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Police: 37-Year-Old Injured In Detroit Shooting